Hibbarcd/FantasyRPG_Alpha/README.md

 #  Neo Dragon Warrior (React-redux)
-Reskin of the original Dragon Warrior games for NES.
+Reskin twist of the original Dragon Warrior game series for NES.
 Basics of game remain similar, with improvements for the nostalgic kept to a minimum.

 ![alt text](https://github.com/Hibbarcd/neoDragonWarrior/public/logo.png "MidgaardSoft Inc.")